robinrodricks/vue3-touch-events/README.md

 ### Tap Settings

-These settings can be optionally specified in the [Global Config](#global-configuration).
+These settings can be optionally specified in the [Global Config](#global-configuration) or [Object Config](#v-touch-options).
 If they are not specified, defaults are used.

 | Setting                | Units        | Comment                                                                 |
 |------------------------|--------------|-------------------------------------------------------------------------|